pucelle/vscode-css-navigation/README.md

 A frequently happened problem is css variable completion repetition -- vscode has provided css variable completion within each single css files, so you will found they get repetitive with current plugin provided.
 But this can be avoid by simply set `disableOwnCSSVariableCompletion` to `false`.

+### By finding references, I found the same selector where I started to find references from

+From v2.3.8, this plugin will exclude the selector where you started to find references from.
+But VSCode built in CSS features would still provide references which will include it.
+We are still looking for a way to exclude it, see https://github.com/pucelle/vscode-css-navigation/issues/102

 ### Can I change definition order to make Sass files are always come before CSS files?